baljindersinghmaan/DesignPattern/README.md

 1. Ensure you have Kotlin installed on your machine.
 2. Navigate to the `src` directory.
 3. Run the `Main.kt` file.

-## Factory Pattern

-“The Factory Method pattern is what most people think of when they hear “factory pattern.”
-Using it entails abstracting creation logic into a factory class called a creator.
-The creator object is defined by an interface to maximize flexibility.
-We also create an interface for the objects the factory is producing.
-We call this the product.
-Each factory creator class is responsible for a subset of all the products in your program.”

-Excerpt From
-Real-World Implementation of C# Design Patterns
-Bruce M. Van Horn II
-This material may be protected by copyright.

 In this example, the `DallasCreator` and `AlpineCreator` classes serve as factory creators for creating objects related to different regions (Dallas and Alpine).
 Each creator encapsulates the logic for creating objects specific to its region, providing a uniform interface for object creation.